Jakho

 Graphics Card: NVIDIA V100 SXM2 16G

-Hard Drive: Seagate Cool Play 520 1TB SSD
+Hard Drive: Seagate FireCuda 520 1TB SSD

 Why Not Choose Modified Graphics Cards#